What is AbortController?

 keyword has been called → because we already applied AbortController ⇒ the 1st request has been canceled

-Using this way, we do not need to be concerned about the data.
-Only the latest data will be responded
+Using this method, we do not need to be concerned about the data.
+Only the latest data will be returned.